Last Updated on May 15, 2019

-Screenwriter Andrew Davies (Pride and Prejudice, Little Dorrit, War and Peace) is adapting Victor Hugo’s Les Misérables for BBC and PBS Masterpiece.
+Screenwriter Andrew Davies (Pride and Prejudice, Little Dorrit, War and Peace) has adapted Victor Hugo’s Les Misérables for BBC and PBS Masterpiece.

-In six episodes, the new non-musical miniseries version of Les Misérables will have plenty of space to tell Hugo’s epic story of civil unrest, rebellion and redemption in France.
+In six episodes, the new non-musical miniseries version of Les Misérables has plenty of space to tell Hugo’s epic story of civil unrest, rebellion and redemption in France.

 Set beginning in 1815 and ending at the June Rebellion in Paris in 1832, Les Mis follows Jean Valjean, a man imprisoned for years for stealing a loaf of bread for his starving sister, in the years after his release.

 In Hugo’s own words, the book is “a progress from evil to good, from injustice to justice, from falsehood to truth, from night to day, from appetite to conscience, from corruption to life; from bestiality to duty, from hell to heaven, from nothingness to God.
 The starting point: matter, destination: the soul.
 The hydra at the beginning, the angel at the end.”

 Davies said he is delighted by the cast of the historical costume drama: Dominic West (The Wire, Testament of Youth, The Devil’s Whore) leads as the soulful ex-convict Jean Valjean, and David Oyelowo (Selma, A United Kingdom) is the policeman Javert, who is in relentless pursuit of Jean.
 Davies added “I am thrilled to have the opportunity of doing real justice to Victor Hugo at last.”

 Lily Collins (The Last Tycoon) plays the orphan Fantine.

 The distinguished British cast also includes Adeel Akhtar (Victoria & Abdul) and Olivia Colman (Murder On The Orient Express, the next Queen Elizabeth in The Crown) as Monsieur and Madame Thénardier.